PinewoodPip/bloggy/README.md

 docker-compose up --build
 ```

 This will build and run the frontend, backend, and database services.
-The frontend will be available at `http://localhost:3000` and the backend at `http://localhost:8000`.
+The frontend will be available at `http://localhost:3000` and the backend at `http://localhost:8000`. **Elasticsearch is not included in the compose file due to performance overhead.**

 Additionally, pgAdmin is available at `http://localhost:8001` for managing the PostgreSQL database.

+### Demo

+Some mock data for the database is provided in `backend/mock_data`, which may be applied by running the `populate_db.py` script while the backend is running.
+This script creates users, articles, files and configs to model a cooking-themed blog site; the same one that is shown in the screenshots below.

 ## Features and usage